Refugee-Learning-Accelerator/rla-course-central/challenge3/project.md

 ### Please also add a link to your code!

 Source code was too big to be uploaded as a single compressed file.
-So we uploaded it to an external server [here](http://gulatech.com/AR-demo.zip)
+So we uploaded it to an external server and can be downloaded from [here](http://gulatech.com/AR-demo.zip)